 The Judicial Branch, like the Executive and Legislative Branches of government, must be accountable to the public.
 This goal focuses on the obligation of courts and probation to ensure that staff at all levels are competent, professional, fiscally responsible, and customer service oriented; to establish standards by which court and probation operations and performance can be measured; to keep all branches of government and the public informed of Judicial Branch operations, programs, and initiatives; and to develop a clear strategic agenda that fosters public trust and confidence.
 Confidence in our judges is at the heart of maintaining the public's trust in the Judicial Branch.
+It is vital that judges and all Judicial Branch employees are provided ongoing quality education.
 Allegations of misconduct must be investigated and resolved timely and fairly.

 - Customer Service Oriented Workforce

 - Performance Standards for the Judicial Branch

 - Financial Accountability

+- Ongoing Education

 - Professional Ethics and Conduct Codes

 - Efficient Business Practices